China reports spike in new coronavirus cases on border with Myanmar

-BEIJING/SHANGHAI, July 20 (Reuters) - China on Tuesday reported the highest daily tally of new confirmed COVID-19 cases since January, driven by a surge in imported infections in southwestern Yunnan province, which shares a border with Myanmar.
+BEIJING/SHANGHAI (Reuters) - China on Tuesday reported the highest daily tally of new confirmed COVID-19 cases since January, driven by a surge in imported infections in Yunnan province, where cases are spilling over from an “alarming spike” in neighbouring Myanmar.

 Mainland China recorded 65 new confirmed cases for July 19, compared with 31 a day earlier, the National Health Commission said in a statement.
 That was the most since Jan.
 30, when 92 new cases were reported.